 Tibetan Mastiff c 1900

-The Livestock Guardian Dog and guard dog, the Tibetan Mastiff developed in Tibet, a cradle of civilization isolated from the rest of the world for thousands of years because of the impassable Himalayan Mountains.
+The Livestock Guardian Dog and guard dog, the Tibetan Mastiff developed in Tibet, a cradle of civilisation isolated from the rest of the world for thousands of years because of the impassable Himalayas Mountains.
 Like other breeds developed in high mountain regions, Tibetan Mastiffs are distinguished by their strength, power, courage and frequently also by their ferocity.

 The History of the Tibetan Mastiff

 The antiquity of the Tibetan Mastiff is well documented.
 One record of 1121 BC tells of the people of Liu, a country situated west of China, sent to the Emperor a great dog of the Tibetan kind.
 This reference goes on to say:

 Thibet Mastiff c 1850